 Fly fish at Provo River

 In summer, the snowmelt from the mountains feeds into the fresh water at Provo River making it come alive with activity.
-Hailed for its recreational fishing, the river is a favourite spot with locals and visitors alike.
+Hailed for its recreational fishing, the river is a favorite spot with locals and visitors alike.
 For a great way to pass a sunny afternoon, take a private tour with Park City Fly Fishing Guides.
-Both half and full day trips are available for anglers of all levels of ability.
-Tours are run by experts and include waders, boots, rods and tackle, bait, snacks, refreshments and lunch for full day trips.
+Both half and full-day trips are available for anglers of all levels of ability.
+Tours are run by experts and include waders, boots, rods and tackle, bait, snacks, refreshments, and lunch for full-day trips.
 Transportation to and from the river is provided from the resort areas of Deer Valley and Park City Mountain.

 Hitch a scenic chair lift ride

 No list of things to do in Park City would be complete without mentioning its scenic chair lifts.
 From Deer Valley, you can take a lofty ride on the Silver Lake Express up to the beautiful Mid Mountain area.
 The lift will drop you off right next to Silver Lake Lodge where you’ll find plenty of activities including mountain biking, hiking, restaurants, shops, and nightlife.

 Make a splash in your own private pool

 The views from this 6-suite chalet at Canyons Resort are absolutely breathtaking.
 Sat high on the mountain, it has its own full-size outdoor pool with stunning views of the surrounding mountains and valley below.
 Guests can also enjoy the home’s private outdoor hot tub and fire pit, open-plan lounge areas, sauna, and games room with a billiards and ping pong table.
 Reservations for this 16-person property include daily housekeeping and private concierge service.